Best Sprinkler Parks and Splash Pads in Chicago

 Admission: $3 children ages 1-14; adults $1

 There's a bit of a Wild West theme to the wet-and-wild water play here with a water tower, cactus sprinkler, a saloon sign that doubles as a sprinkler, and a railroad gate.
-Just outside the Splash Park is an adventure playground with a zip line and climbing boulders.
+Just outside Maryknoll Park Splash Park is an adventure playground with a zip line and climbing boulders.
 The splash park is open from Memorial Day through late August.

 Andersen Park — Oak Park